fplanting/node-notes/README.md

 ## Installation backend

-First time installation requires you to run `npm install` and afterwards create a db.js file with required mysql credentials.
+First time installation requires you to run `npm install` and afterwards create a map called config in root with a db.js file with required mysql credentials.

 The db.js should contain the environments variables described below: